 Methicillin-resistant Staphylococcus aureus or MRSA is a staph infection that is immune to many types of antibiotics.
 (Antimicrobial Resistance (AMR)/Antibiotic Resistance) Staphylococcus aureus is a common bacterium that lives on our skin and, most of the time, causes no ill effects.
 Problems may arise, however, if there is a break in the skin – through a cut, a puncture, or some other opening – that allows the staph to enter into the body.

 An unchecked infection may develop into sepsis.
-Sometimes incorrectly called blood poisoning, sepsis is the body’s often deadly response to infection.
+Sepsis, which was often called blood poisoning, is the body’s life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.